New Brunswick NJ Prescription Drug Charges Lawyer

 New Jersey Prescription Drug Offenses

 A prescription legend drug is defined as a medication that can only be sold or dispensed only upon the prescription of a licensed medical practitioner (licensed physician, veterinarian or dentist).
+In the broadest possible terms, there are two main types of prescription drug charges: possession charges and distribution charges.
+In New Jersey, both types of charges are addressed in the NJ criminal code by N.J.S.A.
+2C:35-10.5.
 If you try to forge or falsify a prescription to obtain Rx drugs then you will be charged the separate crime of prescription drug forgery.

 Possession of Prescription Drugs:

 - 4th Degree Felony – Possession of 5 or more dosages – punishable by up to 18 months in prison

 - Disorderly Persons Offenses – Possession of 4 or less dosages – punishable by up to 6 months in county jail.

 Under the Unlawful Influence of Prescription Drugs:

 - Disorderly Persons Offense – Exhibiting symptoms of being under the influence – punishable by up to 6 months in county jail.